 - a.
 The proposed addition must meet the following minimum setbacks: - i.
 Arterial roads-90 feet from ROW centerline; - ii.
 Major collector roads-80 feet from ROW centerline; - iii.
 Minor collector roads-60 feet from ROW centerline; - iv.
 Local roads-55 feet from ROW centerline. - b.
-Written documentation has been provided to the Community Development Department that the property owners in the vicinity of the proposal as defined in this Code, or as determined by the Director, have been notified and they have indicated they support the variance request;
+Written documentation has been provided to the Community Development Department that the property owners in the vicinity of the proposal as defined in this Code, or as determined by the Director, have been notified and they have indicated they support the variance request; - c.
+No portion of the original building or the proposed addition is within the future rightof-way identified by the Larimer County Functional Road Classification. - d.
+The review criteria in §6.7.3.D, Review Criteria, are met or determined to be inapplicable.

-From current Sect.
-4.6.7.A.